project-bdn/config-server/postgres-databases/README.md

-# Klivar Databases and users
+# Bareau Databases and users

-This Terraform project contains the databases and users used by Klivar.
+This Terraform project contains the databases and users used by bareau.

 ## Pre-requisites

 1. Since the Database is not remotely accessible, we need to set up a port forwarding with SSH to access it.
 So you need SSH access to server.
 This command creates the port
-   forwarding: `ssh -L 5432:localhost:5432 -p 2209 debian@db-admin.klivar.com -N` `ssh -L 5432:localhost:5432 -p 2209 ubuntu@db-admin-v2.klivar.com -N`.
+   forwarding: `ssh -L 5432:localhost:5432 -p 2522 debian@db-admin.gbm-soft.tech -N`.
 After running this, the remote DB is accessible via `localhost:5432`.
 2. Export an environment variable for the `postgres` superuser. `export PGPASSWORD='xxxxxxx'`
 3. Go into this folder and run `terraform init` to init the project.